McKinley Mosley

 Interviewer: Do you know what happened to Korea?

-McKinley: I’d like to go back .
+McKinley: I’d like to go back.

-Interviewer: You like to go back why?
+Interviewer: You like to go back, why?

-McKinley: To see how It looks.
+McKinley: To see how it looks.

-Interviewer: Do you know what happened how now It looks now in Korea?
+Interviewer: Do you know what happened how now it looks now in Korea?

-McKinley: They say I look good.
+McKinley: They say it look good.

 Interviewer: Are you proud of your service?

-Interviewer: Is there a message you want to leave to this Interview.?
+Interviewer: Is there a message you want to leave to this interview?

 McKinley: No.

-Interviewer: McKinley I want to thank you for your fight.
+Interviewer: McKinley, I want to thank you for your fight.

 McKinley: Okay.

-Interviewer: So that Korea is now what it is okay?
+Interviewer: So that Korea is now what it is, okay?

 McKinley: Yeah, right.